About Lied Lodge & Conference Center

 With environmental programs that focus on trees, conservation, and environmental stewardship, Lied Lodge & Conference Center was designed to serve as a resource for the Arbor Day Foundation members, other conservation-related organizations, teachers, forestry professionals, and any other organization or company wishing to use a centrally located, high quality, and reasonably priced conference center.

-A member of the International Association of Conference Centers, Lied Lodge & Conference center is a full service facility and offers 144 well-appointed guestrooms featuring work-study areas and data-ports, a fine dining restaurant, a cocktail lounge, an indoor swimming pool, jacuzzi, sauna, and fitness center.
-Walking trails, jogging, and nearby golf are available for relaxation.
+Lied Lodge & Conference center is a full-service meeting facility and offers 140 fully-renovated guest rooms and suites, a fine dining restaurant, cocktail lounge, indoor swimming pool, Jacuzzi, sauna, spa, fitness center, and nearby golf courses.
 The conference center features state of the art audio-visual equipment and service with teleconferencing capabilities, computer hookups, meeting rooms with individual HVAC controls, high fidelity audio systems, and in-house mechanical and electrical support.

 Steinhart Lodge, adjacent to Lied Lodge & Conference Center, resides on a ridge overlooking the public swimming pool, baseball diamond, practice fields, picnic grounds and golf course of Steinhart and Wildwood Parks.
 Available for groups of up to 250 people, it is equipped with a full facility kitchen, cocktail lounge, audio-visual room and assembly area.
 It serves as an independent meeting and dining facility for smaller groups or as an exhibit area.